BEST TOFFEE EVER — Old fashioned toffee topped with chocolate and chopped nuts.

 - Cover a large baking sheet with aluminum foil or parchment paper.

 - In a large heavy bottomed saucepan, combine the butter, sugar and salt.
-Cook over low heat, whisking constantly until the butter is melted.
+Cook over medium heat, whisking constantly until the butter is melted.
 Bring to a boil, and cook, stirring constantly, until the mixture has reached 285 degrees F (137 degrees C).

 - Remove toffee from heat and stir in vanilla.
 Pour mixture onto the prepared baking sheet.
 (If desired, you can sprinkle some of the nuts on the baking sheet before pouring on the toffee).